 We base our expenses related to CROs on our estimates of the services received and efforts expended pursuant to quotes and contracts with CROs that conduct research and development on our behalf.
 The financial terms of these agreements are subject to negotiation, vary from contract to contract and may result in uneven payment flows.
 There may be instances in which payments made to our vendors will exceed the level of services provided and result in a prepayment of the research and development expense.
 In accruing service fees, we estimate the time period over which services will be performed and the level of effort to be expended in each period.
-If the actual timing of the performance of services or the level of effort varies from our estimate, we adjust the accrual or prepaid accordingly.
-Although we do not expect our estimates to be materially different from amounts actually incurred, if our estimates of the status and timing of services performed differ from the actual status and timing of services performed, it could result in us reporting amounts that are too high or too low in any particular period.
+If the actual timing of the performance of services or the level of effort varies from our estimates, we adjust the accrual or prepaid accordingly.
+Although we do not expect our estimates to be materially different from amounts actually incurred, if our estimates of the status and timing of services performed, it could result in us reporting amounts that are too high or too low in any particular period.
 To date, there have been no material differences between our estimates of such expenses and the amounts actually incurred.